Skip to main content

 Overview

 Onboarding is the path Crewship takes a fresh installation through on its very first start — from an empty SQLite database to a single admin account, a configured LLM provider, and a ready-to-run first crew.
 It owns the moment between crewship start and the user’s first agent message, and is the only flow where most of Crewship’s safety rails (auth required, RBAC enforced, credentials encrypted at rest) get bootstrapped from defaults rather than from existing rows.
-Two surfaces drive it.
-The web wizard at /onboarding (app/(onboarding)/onboarding/page.tsx) is the default experience — a multi-step form that walks the operator through workspace naming, admin account creation, LLM provider selection, and first-crew templating, with a live preview pane on the right showing the chat surface that’s being provisioned.
+The flow is two-stage.
+Stage one is /bootstrap: a fresh instance redirects there from /login, and POST /api/v1/bootstrap creates the first admin user (idempotent — it refuses a second admin).
+The CLI equivalent is crewship init.
+Stage two is the wizard.
+Two surfaces drive it: the web wizard at /onboarding (app/(onboarding)/onboarding/page.tsx) is the default experience — a multi-step, auth-gated form that walks the (already-created) admin through workspace naming, LLM provider selection, and first-crew templating, with a live preview pane on the right showing the chat surface that’s being provisioned.
 The CLI mirror crewship setup (cmd/crewship/cmd_setup.go) covers headless installs and CI-driven provisioning, accepting the same inputs as flags and emitting the same final state.
-Behind both surfaces the onboarding service (internal/api/onboarding.go and internal/services/onboarding.go) is the single funnel: it validates inputs, resolves the chosen LLM provider against the same resolveLLMProvider registry that the agents API uses (so a value accepted here cannot be rejected later when the first agent runs), encrypts and stores the API key as an AI_CLI_TOKEN-typed credential (regardless of provider — see insertOnboardingCredential in internal/api/onboarding.go), creates the workspace + admin user + first crew rows transactionally, and marks setup complete.
-After that flag flips, both /onboarding and the bootstrap auth page redirect to the regular sign-in flow — the wizard is intentionally one-shot.
+Behind both surfaces the onboarding service (internal/api/onboarding.go and internal/services/onboarding.go) is the single funnel: it validates inputs, resolves the chosen LLM provider against the same resolveLLMProvider registry that the agents API uses (so a value accepted here cannot be rejected later when the first agent runs), encrypts and stores the supplied credential as an AI_CLI_TOKEN-typed credential (regardless of provider — see insertOnboardingCredential in internal/api/onboarding.go), creates the workspace + first crew rows transactionally (the admin user already exists from the /bootstrap stage), and marks setup complete.

 • First Crew — what the wizard’s “first crew” step actually provisions.